ComputationalLaw/CV19-Data-Privacy-Principles/README.md

 ### 7. Accountability

-In order to ensure that companies adhere to contact tracing privacy principles, there must be enforcement measures.
+In order to ensure that organizations adhere to contact tracing privacy principles, there must be enforcement measures.
 The FTC identified three types of enforcement measures: self-regulation by the information collectors or an appointed regulatory body; private remedies that give civil causes of action for individuals whose information has been misused to sue violators; and government enforcement that can include civil and criminal penalties levied by the government.

 ### 8. Proportionality